 In total, disability pension entitlements are an aggregate of already accrued pension points before and additional pension points after the occurrence of disability.
 Latter pension points are based on a virtual record of contribution.
-Before the latest pension reform the virtual employment record (please see section 1.1) lasted up to the age of 62.
-Under the new legislation, this period is extended to age 65.
+Before the latest pension reform the virtual employment record (please see section 1.1) was gradually increasing from age 63 to age 65.
+Under the new legislation, this period is further extended to statutory retirement age, reaching age 67 in 2031.